 If you or your child suffered a dog bite, a Lafayette dog bite lawyer from Laborde Earles Injury Lawyers can help you protect your rights and fight to hold the responsible parties accountable.
-Choosing a Lafayette dog bite lawyer from our firm to represent you may put you on equal footing when negotiating a potential settlement with the dog owner.
+Choosing a personal injury lawyer from our firm to represent you may put you on equal footing when negotiating a potential settlement with the dog owner or their insurance company.

 A legal counselor can help determine the value of a claim to ensure that whatever offer you receive is fair and just.
 It is essential that any settlement you accept accounts for all economic and non-economic losses you suffered or may suffer in the future.
 Our team can tabulate a value for your claim and handle negotiations on your behalf.

-The Compensation You May Receive Is Based on the Damages You Suffered
+The Compensation You May Receive After a Dog Bite Is Based on the Damages You Suffered

-The way our team determines the fairness of a settlement offer begins with calculating the total value of your damages.
-You can receive compensation for multiple types of economic and non-economic losses, which are your financial and intangible losses, respectively.
+Our team determines the fairness of a settlement offer by calculating the total value of your damages.
+You may receive compensation for multiple types of economic and non-economic losses, which are your financial and intangible losses, respectively.
 Your economic losses may include:

 - Medical expenses